 It should be noted that more often than not, content marketing and SEO go hand-in-hand.
 Without SEO, you can’t make the most out of your content marketing.

 Example: Continuing from the previous example on content marketing, our blog’s content is SEO-optimized.
-In other words, GrowthRocks ensures that it has a technically sound website and that all its blog posts and articles are (on-page) SEO-optimized on WordPress.
+In other words, GrowthRocks ensures that it has a technically sound website, that all its blog posts and articles are (on-page) SEO-optimized on WordPress, and, overall, it follows a Google update-proof SEO strategy.
 What’s more, we’ve made sure that link-building is always part of our SEO strategy, and we dedicate a given amount of time to that every week.

 3. Social Media Marketing